MyTooliT/ICOc/Documentation/API/quickstart.rst

 .. automethod:: Network.open_data_stream

-You can use an ``async with`` statement to iterate over the received streaming data.
+After you opened the stream use an ``async with`` statement to iterate over the received streaming data.
 For example, the code below:

 .. doctest::